Updated on June 11th, 2026

 If you feel a love affair with the sea, sand, salt, and clear water, you will find all these in Melbourne’s bayside city.
-I got fascinated with the crystal clear water of Melbourne beaches during my recent visit, and my first encounter was with stunning Brighton Beach on 14 June 2010.
-Coastal Melbourne’s bay-side, touching its Yarra River, has a lot of breathtaking views.
+I was fascinated by the crystal-clear water of Melbourne’s beaches during my recent visit, and my first encounter was with the stunning Brighton Beach on 14 June 2010.
+Coastal Melbourne’s bayside, along the Yarra River, offers many breathtaking views.

-Nobody can describe Melbourne’s ultimate beauty without its beaches.
-Coastal Melbourne faces Port Phillip Bay, and the city’s closest Melbourne beaches are Albert Park and Middle Park just south of South Melbourne.
-St Kilda, Elwood, Brighton and Sandringham, Williams Town, and Frankston are other beaches in Melbourne.
-Melbourne’s beaches have excellent facilities like beachside restaurants, water sports, beach games, surfing, cafes, bars, barbecue, pedestrian pathways, and parking areas.
+Nobody can describe Melbourne’s ultimate beauty without mentioning its beaches.
+Coastal Melbourne faces Port Phillip Bay, and the city’s closest Melbourne beaches are Albert Park and Middle Park, just south of South Melbourne.
+St Kilda, Elwood, Brighton, Sandringham, Williams Town, and Frankston are other beaches in Melbourne.
+Melbourne’s beaches have excellent facilities, including beachside restaurants, water sports, beach games, surfing, cafes, bars, barbecue areas, pedestrian pathways, and parking areas.

 Driving along the gorgeous Great Ocean Road, you can see the fantastic Port Campbell National Park and the famous Twelve Apostles rocks.
 Here are some of the most popular beaches in the Melbourne area.